Preston-Landers/concurrent-log-handler/README.md

   corrupting each other's messages.
   - Note that this happens in a blocking manner; i.e., if one process is writing to the log file, other processes will wait until the first process is done before writing their messages.
+  - Note that your application process/thread writing the log message will also block while waiting to write to the log file.
 - **File Rotation:**
   - `ConcurrentRotatingFileHandler`: Rotates logs when they reach a specified size.
   - `ConcurrentTimedRotatingFileHandler`: Rotates logs based on time intervals (e.g., hourly, daily) and optionally by